The most experienced was EFO Violinist Sergej Bolkhovets, who made a blazing case for the Third’s tricky finale

 This season during his Leverhulme Conducting Fellowship, he acts as assistant to Chief Conductor Thomas Dausgaard at the BBC Scottish Symphony Orchestra, and collaborates with the Royal Scottish National Orchestra, Scottish Opera, Scottish Chamber Orchestra, Red Note Ensemble, amongst others.

 Highlights from recent seasons include his conducting debut with The Hallé Orchestra and Manchester Camerata.
-He has also assisted leading conductors at the BBC Philharmonic in Manchester (Juanjo Mena, Nicholas Collon), Royal Liverpool Philharmonic Orchestra (Vasily Petrenko, Cristian Mandeal) as well as the Hallé Orchestra (Sir Mark Elder) and at the Verbier Festival 2018 (Valery Gergiev, Christoph Eschenbach, Gianandrea Noseda, Alain Altinoglu).
+He has also assisted leading conductors at the BBC Philharmonic in Manchester (Juanjo Mena, Nicholas Collon), Royal Liverpool Philharmonic Orchestra (Vasily Petrenko, Cristian Mandeal) as well as the Hallé Orchestra (Sir Mark Elder) and at the Verbier Festival 2018 as their Conducting Fellow (Valery Gergiev, Christoph Eschenbach, Gianandrea Noseda, Alain Altinoglu).

 He has also worked repeatedly with leading Swedish orchestras such as the Norrköping Symphony Orchestra, Norrlandsoperan, Gävle Symphony Orchestra and Dalasinfoniettan.
 Other past conducting engagements include the 10/10Ensemble, Jenaer Philharmoniker, Västerås Sinfonietta, Norrbotten “NEO” and “KammarensembleN”.